Barbra A. Rodriguez

 Define the angle

-freeing up your time by allowing you to ignore content that doesn’t fit the angle.
+freeing up your time by allowing you to ignore content that doesn’t fit the theme/angle.
 You will gain more time to craft what remains using compelling language.
 And you may find holes in the essential content this way.

 driving the overall structure of a story.
 If your subject is how the chemical DDT decimated bird populations over several decades, for instance, you might choose to cover how the understanding of the chemical’s impact changed over the decades, with each decade being its own section.
 If instead you’re writing about generations of a bird family you’ve observed at one nest, a structure that’s driven by how your emotional relationship with the birds evolved over time might be more compelling.

-clarifying the tone of the overall piece, or of sections of it.
+clarifying the tone of the overall piece or chapter, or of sections of it.
 Doing so can help you decide on things such as word choices and which person’s point of view to tell the story from.
 In the bird book example, you wouldn’t want to use a lighthearted approach for a serious look at the general decline of birds due to DDT.
 But if the work covered your relationship with a single adult pair, you might break up the sorrowful sections about baby chicks that failed to survive with a few upbeat scenes that help readers connect to you or your avian subjects.
 For instance, there could be a scene where you reveled at the adult ospreys' abilities to turn on a dime while hunting, or show your curiosity about how they nurture new chicks and one’s fights for dominance over its nest mates.

 How do you unearth the angle?
 If your work is something like an opinion piece about a topic that’s already been covered, revisiting the angles others have recently used is one way to find a fresh approach.
 In cases like this, another reason for defining a topic early on (at least for me) is that reading other peoples’ writings on the same topic can psych me out from thinking I can write about it as well.
 By doing that review early on, I can set those pieces aside while writing to forget about them and give my piece full attention until it has gained its own wings.